-This is a list of tips, trick, and advice to inspire to become a better street photography.
+This is a list of tips & tricks to improve your street photography.

 Learn how to use the shutter speed.
 This book is the bible.

 “Could you do that again please?”

 Before I took this street portrait of this guy you see below, the person to the right-handed him some money.
 I asked, “could you please do that again?” and he did and I took the shot

 Don’t be shy

 Buy the ‘Descisive Moment’ on Amazon.

 Get Close to your subject.

 Look for hand-gestures

 Get the best camera within your budget and focus on shooting